BinaryDigitCode/cafe/src/pages/about.md

 ---
-title: About Me
+title: About & Contact
 metaDescription: All about BinaryDigit
 date: 2024-04-01
 permalink: /about/index.html
+emoji: 👩🏽‍🦳
 eleventyNavigation:
   key: About
-  order: 1
+  order: 2
 ---
 ![BinaryDigit on a colorful background](/src/assets/img/BinaryDJHeaderImage.png)